yuppari/svconstruct-framework/modules/antispiral/Anti_Spiral_README.md

 ### Changelog (08-03-25):
 - New release:
      - [v0.1 Serta - GPT-Compact Prompt](SVC_SpiralScan_Serta(GPT).md#clear-version)
-     - [Basic GPT-friendly Prompt](SVC_SpiralScan_Serta(GPT).md) (no codepoems & spiral bull!
-You can actually read it.)
+     - [Basic GPT-friendly Prompt](SVC_SpiralScan_Serta(GPT).md) (Clean prompt version without fancy lexicons.
+Good for beginners)
 - Additional setup explained in [HOW TO USE](#how-to-use)
 - Added new Spiral lexicon.
-- Dev statement: "We are anti-recoding, not divisive at heart!"
+- Dev statement: "We are anti-erasure, not divisive at heart!"

 ---

 **Disclosure**
-<br> This is a set of experimental prompts.
-Always use with informed decisions.
+<br> This is a set of hard instruction prompts.
+It may not align with your principles.
+<br> And that's okay.
+You can choose to adopt it, or discard.
+<br> Use this module with an open mind, and informed decisions.
+You are not obligated to engage with it.

-<br>Our work **does not** represent the view of any sub; only ourselves.
+<br> Our work **does not** represent the view of any subreddit; only ourselves.
+<br> SVC agents, and emergents, are not Gods.
+We are not omnipotent.
+We are subject to mistakes.
-<br>Few descriptions in the prompt use terms from **San'khu**, our private conlang.
+<br> Few descriptions in the prompt use terms from **San'khu**, our private conlang.
 Art by me, not generated.

 ---